Last Updated on February 19, 2022

 Whenever possible, try to choose your accommodation close to what you want to photograph, especially for sunrise, sunset, or night-time photography.
 If your goal is to photograph sunrise at a prime spot a half-hour east of a city, try to stay near the east side of the city or where there is easy access to your photo location.
 A little research might alert you to potential glitches such as being caught in rush hour traffic at that time of day.

 When we were preparing for a trip to Venice, Italy, we found several travel resources (probably written by non-photographers) that suggested staying just outside Venice itself because there is a wider range of accommodation and lower prices.
 However, this would mean taking a train, then a boat to get into the heart of Venice – not the best use of time during short winter days.
 We instead opted to stay in the centre where it was a few minutes’ walk to prime photo spots or to visit popular historic sites before the hoards of day-trippers arrived.

 6 Use off-line maps

 No matter where you go, a map helps you get around, and is often essential.
 We never rely solely on GPS units in cars that presumably map out the best routes.
 In cities and along major highways, they may be perfectly fine.
-But once you get off the beaten path, we’ve found them notoriously unreliable.
+But once you get off the beaten path, we’ve found them to be notoriously unreliable.
 We’ve seen them suggest some truly bizarre routes.

 There are several options for maps.
 A free map app that we have been using for many years is Maps.me.
 We have used it for everything from wandering little-known backroads close to home to canoe trips in the north, and driving around the wilds of Namibia.
 You have to download the maps for the region you’re visiting, then you can use it off-line.